Air India black box recovered after crash that killed 241 onboard and several others on the ground

 The airport and airline said that the pilot wished to resume the flight and the plane took off again in the afternoon without one passenger who didn't want to continue.

 Rajesh Roy reported from New Delhi, and Aijaz Hussain from Srinagar.
-Jintamas Saksornchai in Bangkok, and Piyush Nagpal in Ahmedabad, India, contributed to this report.
+Jintamas Saksornchai in Bangkok, Piyush Nagpal in Ahmedabad, India, and Josh Funk in Omaha, Nebraska contributed to this report.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.